Women Sports Organizational Structures prior to the NCAA

 1931-1932 The Rifle Club was organized, and 20 students joined.
 The range was in the basement of the north gym next to the archery space.
 Grace Hagy

-1933- U.T.S.A. council members met a Camp Mystic in Hunt, Texas to discuss U.T. women’s sports Helen Cline, U.T.S.A.
+1933- U.T.S.A. council members met at Camp Mystic in Hunt, Texas, to discuss U.T. women’s sports.
+Helen Cline, U.T.S.A.
 President.

 Anna Hiss writes U.T.
-President Benedict requesting that women’s intramurals under the direction of W.A.A, and the U.T.S.A. be placed under the Department of Physical Training.
+President Benedict requesting that women’s intramurals under the direction of W.A.A. and the U.T.S.A. be placed under the Department of Physical Training.
 This year Miss Hiss reported that Women’s intramurals and the sports clubs would be separated, and the U.T.S.A. would represent the club sports.
 The tee club sold golf balls to raise money.
 1/3 of the women students at Texas belong to the W.A.A.

 1934- U.T.S.
 A. met at Camp Kiva, Medina Lake, Texas, to discuss how to raise money to defray expenses.